amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 The typical process for setting up predictive models follows a series of general steps:

-#. (~1 week) Ensure that data is made available to Amperity that meets the semantic tagging requirements for AmpIQ (along with any :ref:`predicted-models-specific fields <add-predicted-models-data-requirements-fields>`), including for transactions, itemized transactions, and product catalog.
+#. (~1 week) Ensure that data is made available to Amperity that meets the semantic tagging requirements (along with any :ref:`predicted-models-specific fields <add-predicted-models-data-requirements-fields>`), including for transactions, itemized transactions, and product catalog.
 Use domain SQL to perform pre-Stitch data transforms as necessary.

    Verify that data is being processed correctly to the following tables in the customer 360 database: **Unified Transactions**, **Unified Itemized Transactions**, **Transaction Attributes**, and **Transaction Attributes Extended**.